 Bring a windbreaker or fleece (just in case it cools off), polarized glasses, and hat.
 The guides will provide the rest.

 This fish-out will be limited to 5 students and a fishout leader.
 The registration fee to cover the guides is $300 per person.
 As always, guide gratuities are not included—and $35-$50 per person tip is recommended.

 As with all GGACC LTFF events, your registration is non-cancellable and non-refundable.
 If you find that you must cancel, it is your responsibility to find a replacement.

 Fun and friendly casting competition held in conjunction with the Oakland Casting Club and San Jose Flycasters, but open to any registered person who would like to participate to test their skill against others or to just take part in the training to be offered as part of these casting games this year -- all are welcome, including beginning casters!

-The casting games at the GGACC casting ponds have been scheduled to be typically held on the third or fourth Sunday of each month from 9:30am to about 2pm.
+The casting games at the GGACC casting ponds have been scheduled to be typically held on the third Sunday of each month from 9:30am to about 12:30pm.
 But be sure to check the calendar each month for the actual date for this event.
-These events will have priority use of the Lodge locker room and the center and east casting ponds during these hours.
+Once the Lodge has been re-opened, these events will have priority use of the Lodge locker room and the center and east casting ponds during these hours.